Deji287/alx-low_level_programming/0x00-hello_world/README.md

-Wrote a C program that prints Programming is like building a multilingual puzzle Wrote a C program that prints exactly with proper grammar, but the outcome is a piece of art Wrote a C program that prints the size of various types
+Wrote a C program that prints Programming is like building a multilingual puzzle Wrote a C program that prints exactly with proper grammar, but the outcome is a piece of art Wrote a C program that prints the size of various types Wrote a script that generates the assembly code (Intel syntax) of a C code and save it in an output file